-Do you know who stopped sending you traffic/links/conversions year over year?
+Do you know who stopped sending your site referral traffic, valuable natural links, or referral conversions year over year?
 How do you make sure you’re not losing any that were actually driving big sales, downloads, signups or other conversions?
 Do you have 10 minutes?

-Below are steps to compare referral websites over a similar time period.
+Below are steps to compare referral website traffic over a similar time period.
 An automated sheet will do the rest for you & it’s linked below.
 Quick shout out to Ethan Lyon for checking up the spreadsheet for me as well as Annie C.

 1. Head into your GA account & pull out referring traffic sources from 2010 along with traffic & conversion rate.
 Export & get them into a Google Docs spreadsheet.
 You’ll want to exclude the words mail, google and any other source that isn’t a domain you could contact in the near future.

 You’ll want to hack the URL because Google only provides the 10, 25, 50, 100, 250, 500 options.
 If you have a smaller site, leaving this at 500 could be ok.
 If you see your row total at the bottom is in the thousands, put that number into the URL.

 Switch that 500 number with 2566 or whatever your numbers are for yearly referrers.
 Export.

 2. Pull referring traffic for 2011 with the same stats & export.

 3. Make a copy of this Google doc and fill in the 2010 and 2011 tabs appropriately.

 4. Quickly be able to sort through and find who sent you traffic in 2010 that sent you zero in 2011.
 Filter and sort columns C & D to see the sites that converted & sent traffic, but aren’t anymore.
 You can also see traffic drops from those who may have sent you a few hundred visits that then dropped off to only a handful.

 After running a few clients through this, I’m seeing the following types of sites show up that aren’t sending traffic now, but were in the past: